Bichon Frise Breed Information

 Bichon Frise Health

 The Bichon Frise dogs are one of the best breeds for families with small children and other pets.
 These small, friendly dogs can adapt to any home environment with ease.
 They are a healthy breed but can develop some of the health issues that affect most small breeds.
-One of the most common health issues for this breed is luxating patella which occurs when a dog's kneecap pops out of place.
-Cataracts, which can lead to blindness, are also common as well as teary eyes.
-Other illnesses include dental decay, hip dysplasia, and allergies.
+These can include vision issues during old age, ear infections, dental problems, and allergies.

 Bichon Frise Lifespan